-During the fourth quarter of 2019, we performed an interim quantitative impairment analysis over our Panama Jack Resorts Playa del Carmen reporting unit due to the unfavorable market conditions in the Yucatán Peninsula region.
+During the fourth quarter of 2019, we performed an interim quantitative impairment analysis over our Wyndham Alltra Playa del Carmen (formerly known as the Panama Jack Resorts Playa del Carmen) reporting unit due to the unfavorable market conditions in the Yucatán Peninsula region.
 The financial performance of this reporting unit did not recover during the fourth quarter of 2019 consistent with our other reporting units in the region.
-The decline in current and forecasted cash flows was considered a triggering event for quantitative impairment testing.
-As a result of our quantitative impairment analysis, we determined that the carrying value of our Panama Jack Resorts Playa del Carmen reporting unit exceeded its fair value and we recognized an impairment loss of \$6.2 million for the year ended December 31, 2019.
-The impairment loss was equivalent to the total amount of goodwill allocated to this reporting unit (\$sin thousands):
+The decline in current and forecasted cash flows was considered a triggering event for quantitative impairment testing, and we determined that the carrying value of the reporting unit exceeded its fair value and we recognized an impairment loss.